JiuZ-chn/CursorRegister/README.md

 ### Register accounts.
 Download account info and cookie token from Github Artifact.

+If you want to use the token directly or your OneAPI does not have a public IP, you can manually download token.csv after running the GitHub Action pipeline.

 Please run the Github Action pipeline with the following parameter:
-- `number`: The account number you want to register
+- `number`: The account number you want to register.
-- `max_workers`: Parallelism for threading pool
+- `max_workers`: Parallelism for threading pool.
+Suggest to use `1` in Github Action environment.
-- `Ingest account tokens to OneAPI`: Mark as `☐` to disable One-API service
+- `Ingest account tokens to OneAPI`: Mark as `☐` to disable One-API service.
 - `Upload account infos to artifact`: Mark as `☑` to make Github Action uploead the csv files to artifacts.
 Then you can download them after workflow succeeds.

 ### Register accounts.
 Upload the account cookie token into [One-API](https://github.com/songquanpeng/one-api)